booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

         ```

    * Enable the config now and reload your Apache.
-      * in our Vagrant setup as well as in other CentOS / RedHat Enterprise setups this is
+      * in CentOS / RedHat Enterprise setups this is
         ```Bash
         ~# sudo systemctl restart httpd
         ```